thomaskeggin/gen3sis_sandbox/readme.md

 It’s up to the user to wrangle whatever data they need for their project into a gen3sis-friendly format.
-I find it more transparent to do this manually using the gdistance package Etten (2017).
+I find it more transparent to do this manually, using the gdistance package (Etten (2017)) for the distance matrices.
 But, it is possible to use the `create_input_landscape()` function to convert a list of named rasters into both the landscape object and distance matrices.

 This process can be complex, so here we are using pre-compiled inputs from Keggin et al. (2023), but subset to the Caribbean.